Antar1418/JioMart_Product_Analysis/README.md

 **-> Project Overview:**

     1.Designed a comprehensive Power BI dashboard to analyze JioMart's product sales performance, customer satisfaction, and inventory distribution.
-Focused on identifying key insights, 2.trends, and opportunities for business optimization.
+    2.Focused on identifying key insights trends, and opportunities for business optimization.

 **-> Tools Used:-**